Skip to main content

 Server-side authentication using JSON Web Tokens (JWT) does not require end-user interaction and, if granted the proper privileges, can be used to act on behalf of any user in an enterprise.
 Identity is validated using a JWT assertion and public/private keypair.

-When to use JWT?Server-side authentication with JWT is the ideal authentication method for apps
+When to use JWT?Server-side authentication with JWT is the ideal authentication method for apps that:

 Learn about server-side authentication with JWT